This recipe is such an easy meal. With just two ingredients and 30 minutes, you can enjoy a fabulous dinner tonight!

-After another 10 minutes (20 total), liberally brush bbq sauce on both sides of the chicken, and set chicken thighs back in the basket skin-side-up.
+After another 8 minutes (18 total), liberally brush barbecue sauce on both sides of the chicken, and set chicken thighs back in the basket skin-side-up.

 Return them to the basket, again, with space between each thigh.
 Then generously brush barbecue sauce along the top and sides of each piece.

-With the air fryer at 400℉, the sauce will caramelize in about five minutes, as if you had cooked it on the grill.
+With the air fryer at 400℉, the sauce will caramelize in about 7-10 minutes, as if you had cooked it on the grill.

-After you add the barbecue sauce, you’ll still have five minutes left on the Ninja Foodi timer.
-It may not take the full remaining five minutes to fully cook the chicken.
+After you add the barbecue sauce, you’ll still have ten minutes left on the Ninja Foodi timer.
+It may not take the entire remaining ten minutes to fully cook the chicken.

-You can check for doneness after three minutes (23 total) or use the remaining five minutes to allow the barbecue sauce to blacken a bit.
+You can check for doneness a few minutes early or use the remaining five minutes to allow the barbecue sauce to blacken a bit.